ymanvictor/arbo_multiplex/README.md

 ### Stan code

-Stan code to run Bayesian finite mixture models is included within the /src directory
+Stan code for the Bayesian finite mixture models is located in /src

 ### Related code